mansi16072002/javawc/README.md

 ## Project Structure
 This project was designed using NetBeans IDE 8.1 with JDK 8.

-The application root package is `com.oracle.javawc`, the main method for running this application as a standalone you can found on `com.oracle.javawc.main.Main` class.
+- The application root package is `com.oracle.javawc`
+- main method for running this application as a standalone one can be found in the `com.oracle.javawc.main.Main` class.
-The logic for reading the file is available in the `com.oracle.javawc.entities.shell.FileLoader` class.
+- the logic for reading the file from the file system is available in the `com.oracle.javawc.entities.shell.FileLoader` class.
-The logic for generating the statistics is available in the `com.oracle.javawc.entities.shell.WordCount` class.
+- the logic for calculating the statistics is available in the `com.oracle.javawc.entities.shell.WordCount` class.